 Legislation enacted in May 2003 realigned the Systems' billing cycle to match participating local governments' budget cycles and also instituted a minimum annual payment of at least 4.5 percent of payroll every year.
 The employer contribution for a given fiscal year is based in part on the value of the CRF's assets and its liabilities on the preceding April 1.
-In 2004 the State and local employers were authorized to amortize over ten years, at five percent interest, a portion of their annual bill for FY 2005, FY 2006 and FY 2007.
-As of March 31, 2011, the amortized amount receivable for FY 2005 from the State is \$229.4 million and from participating employers is \$48.5 million; the amortized amount receivable for FY 2006 from the State is \$87.7 million and from participating employers is \$15.8 million.
-The State did not amortize any portion of its 2007 contributions.
-The State paid \$1,511.1 million in contributions (including Judiciary) for FY 2012 including amortization payments of approximately \$87.0 million for 2005 and 2006 bills.
+Chapter 260 of the Laws of 2004 authorized employers to amortize over ten years, at 5 percent interest, a portion of their annual bill for FY 2005, FY 2006 and FY 2007.
+As of March 31, 2013, the amortized amount receivable pursuant to Chapter 260 from the State is \$175.5 million and from participating employers is \$47.0 million.
+The State paid \$1,406.7 million in contributions (including Judiciary) for FY 2013 including amortization payments of approximately \$87.1 million pursuant to Chapter 260.

 Legislation enacted in 2010 authorized the State and participating employers to amortize a portion of their annual pension costs during periods when actuarial contribution rates exceed thresholds established by the statute.
 Amortized amounts must be paid by State and participating employers in equal annual installments over a ten-year period, and employers may prepay these amounts at any time without penalty.
-Employers are required to pay interest on the amortized amounts at a rate determined annually by the Comptroller that is comparable to taxable fixed income investments of a comparable duration.
+Employers are required to pay interest on the amortized amounts at a rate determined annually by the State Comptroller that is comparable to taxable fixed income investments of a comparable duration.
 The interest rate on the amount an employer chooses to amortize in a particular rate year is fixed for the duration of the ten-year repayment period.
 Should the employer choose to amortize in the next rate year, the interest rate on that amortization will be the rate set for that year.
-For amounts amortized in fiscal year 2011, the Comptroller set an interest rate of 5 percent.
-For amounts amortized in fiscal year 2012, the interest rate is 3.75 percent.
+For amounts amortized in FY 2011, the State Comptroller set an interest rate of 5 percent.
+For amounts amortized in FY 2012, the interest rate is 3.75 percent.
+For amounts amortized in FY 2013, the rate is 3 percent.
 The first payment is due in the fiscal year following the decision to amortize pension costs.
 When contribution rates fall below legally specified levels and all outstanding amortizations have been paid, employers that elected to amortize will be required to pay additional monies into reserve funds, specific to each employer, which will be used to offset their contributions in the future.
 These reserve funds will be invested separately from pension assets.
 Over time, it is expected that this will reduce the budgetary volatility of employer contributions.
-In FY 2011, the State elected to amortize \$249.6 million, and 51 participating employers amortized a total of \$43.6 million.
-In FY 2012, the State elected to amortize \$562.9 million and 133 participating employers amortized a total of \$215.9 million.
+As of March 31, 2012, the amortized amount receivable for the 2011 amortization is \$208.9 million from the State and \$36.3 million from participating employers and the amortized amount receivable for the 2012 amortization is \$515.4 million from the State and \$191.8 million from the participating employers.
+In FY 2013, the State elected to amortize \$778.5 million and 137 participating employers amortized a total of \$368.9 million.